jalacloud/Certifications/Microsoft/sc-200/Learning Goals and Objectives.md

     - You can create Sentinel watchlists in Micrsosoft Azure
     - Uses *.CSV files for source data file upload
     - Enables event correlation from data sources that you provide (using *.CSV files)

+### Types of Analytics Rules //
+    - Scheduled Query Rules (KQL queries)
+    - Microsoft Incident Creation Rules (MICR):
+      Automatically generate incidents from MS 365 Defender Alerts
+    - Fusion Rules: Uses ML to correlate and merge low-fidelity, disparate alerts into high-fidelity incidents
+    - ML Behaviour Analytics Rules: Uses advanced ML algorithms to identify unusual behaviours and deviation from established patterns
+    - Near-real-time (NRT) analytics rules: Analytics rule that is designed to detect threat and generate alerts rapidly, almost as soon as the relevant data is ingested

+### Response Automation and Alerts/Incidents
+    RESPONSE AUTOMATION
+    - Analytics rules can be integrated with automated response actions, known as playbooks (logic apps) in MS Sentinel
+    - Playbooks are powered by Azure Logic Apps and can perform a range of automated tasks when a rule is triggered

+    ALERTS AND INCIDENTS
+    - When analytics rules are triggered it generates alerts
+    - Generated alerts can be aggregated into incidents, providing a consolidated view of related alerts for more efficient investigation and response